Beach scene Playa del Carmen

 Transport

 The nice thing about Playa del Carmen is you can walk everywhere in the downtown area.
-Local transport is cheap, although not for everyone.
+Local public transport is cheap, although not for everyone.
 The colectivo mini buses aren’t for the faint hearted and often have no seatbelts.
 There are some bicycle paths, although these could be improved.
-Taxis are cheap and abundant – just agree on the price before mounting.
-There are even female-only taxi services for women.
-Parking meters cost $10 MX (50c USD) per hour.
+There is an affordable bicycle-sharing scheme run by the local government.
+Taxis are abundant and fares generally range from $50-100 MXN ($2.50-$5.00) for local routes.
+Just agree on the price before mounting.
+Parking meters cost $10 MXN (50c USD) per hour.

 So, will you move to Playa del Carmen?
 If you are curious about immigration to Mexico, or would like more information, email Adriana Vela at info@immigrationtomexico.mx.